CERES-RUB/academic-skills/02_Term_Papers.md

 It is advisable to work out a schedule for the paper before starting the writing process.
 Especially when it comes to the locating and review of relevant literature, this can often take more time than might be initially assumed.
 If the required books have been borrowed by someone else or even have to be ordered via interlibrary loan, it can take several weeks until they are available.
 The further steps also take time.
 And last but not least, there should be enough time at the end to proofread the work (or have it proofread).

-An overall schedule can be helpful for the coordination of different assignments, for example dur-ing the semester breaks.
+An overall schedule can be helpful for the coordination of different assignments, for example during the semester breaks.
 It enables more effective use of the limited time available.
-In addition, a schedule can have motivating effects by showing the points already successfully completed dur-ing the course of writing a paper.
+In addition, a schedule can have motivating effects by showing the points already successfully completed during the course of writing a paper.

 <div class="Advice">